 Is Seeing Someone The Same As Having A Boyfriend?

 Seeing someone and dating someone are two tiers of a relationship.
-Although there is no fixed meaning for these terms, the majority agrees on the fact that seeing someone is the initial phase of a relationship while dating becomes the next and stronger phase.
+Although there is no fixed meaning for these terms, the majority agrees on the fact that seeing someone is the initial phase of a relationship, while dating becomes the next and stronger phase.

-I rely on the couple to determine which stage they are at in a relationship.
+I rely on the couple to determine which stage they are in a relationship.
 The level is determined by closeness, intimacy, and commitment.

 There is no single definition for these terms.
 In my experience, everything is currently too hazy.